AlDanial/cloc/README.md

    --skip-win-hidden         On Windows, ignore hidden files.

  Debug Options
-   --categorized=FILE        Save names of categorized files to FILE.
+   --categorized=&lt;file&gt;      Save names of categorized files to &lt;file&gt;.
-   --counted=FILE            Save names of processed source files to FILE.
+   --counted=&lt;file&gt;          Save names of processed source files to &lt;file&gt;.
-   --diff-alignment=FILE     Write to FILE a list of files and file pairs
+   --diff-alignment=&lt;file&gt;   Write to &lt;file&gt; a list of files and file pairs
                              showing which files were added, removed, and/or compared during a run with --diff.
 This switch forces the --diff mode on.
-   --explain=LANG            Print the filters used to remove comments for
+   --explain=&lt;lang&gt;          Print the filters used to remove comments for
-                             language LANG and exit.
+                             language &lt;lang&gt; and exit.
 In some cases the filters refer to Perl subroutines rather than regular expressions.
 An examination of the
                              source code may be needed for further explanation.
    --help                    Print this usage information and exit.
-   --found=FILE              Save names of every file found to FILE.
+   --found=&lt;file&gt;            Save names of every file found to &lt;file&gt;.
-   --ignored=FILE            Save names of ignored files and the reason they
+   --ignored=&lt;file&gt;          Save names of ignored files and the reason they
-                             were ignored to FILE.
+                             were ignored to &lt;file&gt;.
    --print-filter-stages     Print processed source code before and after
                              each filter is applied.
-   --show-ext[=EXT]          Print information about all known (or just the
+   --show-ext[=&lt;ext&gt;]        Print information about all known (or just the
                              given) file extensions and exit.
-   --show-lang[=LANG]        Print information about all known (or just the
+   --show-lang[=&lt;lang&gt;]      Print information about all known (or just the
                              given) languages and exit.
    --show-os                 Print the value of the operating system mode
                              and exit.
 See also --unix, --windows.
-   -v[=N]                    Verbose switch (optional numeric value).
+   -v[=&lt;n&gt;]                  Verbose switch (optional numeric value).
-   -verbose[=N]              Long form of -v.
+   -verbose[=&lt;n&gt;]            Long form of -v.
    --version                 Print the version of this program and exit.
-   --write-lang-def=FILE     Writes to FILE the language processing filters
+   --write-lang-def=&lt;file&gt;   Writes to &lt;file&gt; the language processing filters
                              then exits.
-Useful as a first step to creating custom language definitions (see also
+Useful as a first step to creating custom language definitions.
+Note: languages which
+                             map to the same file extension will be excluded.
-                             --force-lang-def, --read-lang-def).
+                             (See also --force-lang-def, --read-lang-def).
+   --write-lang-def-incl-dup=&lt;file&gt;
+                             Same as --write-lang-def, but includes duplicated
+                             extensions.
+This generates a problematic language
+                             definition file because cloc will refuse to use it until duplicates are removed.

  Output Options
    --3                       Print third-generation language output.